usecannon/cannon/packages/website/content/docs.md

 - `factory` - See _Referencing Factory-deployed Contracts_ below.

 **Outputs**
-This action only updates the return object by adding an entry to the `txns` key.
+This action updates the return object by adding an entry to the `invokes` key with the action’s name.
+This includes `returns` if it is invoking a view function.
+Otherwise, it includes `events` with parsed event data.
+It also adds an entry to the `txns` key.

 #### Referencing Factory-deployed Contracts